kubernetes/enhancements/keps/sig-scheduling/5677-dra-resource-availability-visibility/README.md

 - 2025-12-20: KEP created in provisional state

+## Security Considerations

+### Cross-Namespace Information Exposure

+ResourceSlice is a cluster-scoped resource, but ResourceClaims are namespaced.
+The status field contains references to ResourceClaims (namespace/name) which could expose information about claims in namespaces the user cannot access.

+**Mitigation: kubectl-side RBAC filtering**

+- ResourceSlice.Status stores full allocation details including claim namespace/name
+- kubectl checks the user's RBAC permissions before displaying claim references
+- For claims in namespaces the user cannot access, kubectl elides the reference:
+  - Full access: `Allocated to team-a/gpu-claim-1`
+  - Restricted: `Allocated (1 claim)`
+- Users always see device states and availability counts (the primary use case)
+- Only claim references are filtered based on RBAC

+**Why this approach:**
+- Keeps API simple (single status field, no subresources)
+- Primary use case (checking availability) works for all users
+- Admins with full RBAC access get complete debugging information
+- No additional API calls required
+- Follows existing kubectl patterns for RBAC-aware display

+**Alternative considered:** A separate `resourceslices/allocations` subresource with independent RBAC.
+This is architecturally cleaner but adds API complexity for a display-only concern.

 ## Drawbacks

 1. **API server storage overhead**: Every ResourceSlice gains a status field, increasing etcd storage